April 16 - 22, 2013

 Outstanding student-athletes will be honored at 46th annual Scholar-Athlete Dinner

-During his tenure, the three-time conference and central region coach of the year has produced 18 Collegiate All-Americans, including 10 first team honorees.
-Additionally, Teitelbaum has coached 44 All-Central Region selections and 35 All-Big Ten recipients.
+The four-time conference and central region coach of the year has produced 18 Collegiate All-Americans, including 13 first team honorees.
+Additionally, Teitelbaum has coached 34 All-Central Region selections and 36 All-Big Ten recipients.

-Academically, 43 student-athletes have earned CRCA Scholar-Athlete laurels, while 267 have been named Academic All-Big Ten.
-Finally, Teitelbaum has witnessed 601 Buckeyes earn Ohio State Scholar-Athlete honors.
+Academically, 34 student-athletes have earned CRCA Scholar-Athlete laurels, while 149 have been named Academic All-Big Ten.
+Teitelbaum has guided 364 Buckeyes to Ohio State Scholar-Athlete honors.

-Another memorable year for Teitelbaum came in 2004 when the Buckeyes reached the top of the national rankings and held the No. 1 standing for five-consecutive weeks.
-The First Varsity Eight was undefeated in dual races (8-0) throughout the regular season and garnered four-consecutive Big Ten Boat of the Week honors.
-Annabelle Fago, a member of the First Varsity Eight, eventually became a four-time All-America selection and was the second Buckeye to garner Big Ten Freshman of the Year accolades (Phaedra Giblin - 2000).
+The Buckeyes reached the top of the national rankings in 2004, holding the No. 1 ranking for five consecutive weeks.
+The first varsity eight went undefeated in dual races (8-0) throughout the regular season, garnering four consecutive Big Ten Boat of the Week honors.
+Annabelle Fago, a member of the first varsity eight, became the second Buckeye to earn Big Ten Freshman of the Year accolades (Phaedra Giblin, 2000).

-As one of just three teams in the conference to own more than one league title, Teitelbaum and the Buckeyes' first Big Ten championship came in 2002.
-Four boats, the First and Second Varsity Eight, Second Varsity Four and First Novice Eight won their Grand Final races.
-Conny Kirsch (1999-02) became Ohio State's first Big Ten Rower of the Year honoree and was the first rower in conference history to earn three first-team All-Big Ten honors.
+Teitelbaum and the Buckeyes' first Big Ten championship came in 2002 after four crews (first novice eight, second varsity four, second varsity eight and first varsity eight) won their respective Grand Final races.
+Conny Kirsch became Ohio State's first Big Ten Rower of the Year honoree and was the first rower in conference history to earn three First Team All-Big Ten honors.

-Four of Teitelbaum's former student-athletes have earned the prestigious distinction of being inducted into the Ohio State Athletics Hall of Fame.
-Kirsch was the program's first inductee in 2007, while 2000-03 letterwinner Maxi Meissner solidified her place in Ohio State athletics history with her 2008 honor.
+Five of Teitelbaum's former student-athletes have earned the prestigious distinction of being inducted into the Ohio State Athletics Hall of Fame.
+Kirsch was the program's first inductee in 2007, while Maxi Meissner (2000-03) solidified her place in Ohio State athletics history with her 2008 honor.
 In 2009, Karla Fiserova (2001-03) became the third rower to earn the coveted status.
-Just this past year, current assistant coach Diana "Didi" Albrecht was inducted as part of the Class of 2011 while Ninett Kossowsky (2002-06) was inducted as a member of the Class of 2013.
+Former assistant coach Diana "Didi" Albrecht (2002-05) was inducted as part of the Class of 2011 while Ninett Kossowsky (2002-06) was inducted as a member of the Class of 2013.

 Before taking over as head coach at Rutgers, Teitelbaum served as the freshman lightweight men's coach.
-At RU, his boats raced for a dual record of 15-1, with his first boat posting an undefeated regular-season record.
+Under his leadership, Rutgers' crews raced for a dual record of 15-1, with his first crew posting an undefeated regular-season record.
 The team went on to take a silver medal at the Eastern championships.